-I’ve lost count of the number of people that have told me that their broadband connection is not working properly because an online speed test has reported low or highly variable speeds.
-You need to be very cautious with online speed tests as they may indicate that your broadband connection is performing much worse than it really is.
+Updated May 2020: We’ve lost count of the number of people that have told us that their broadband connection is not working properly because an online speed test has reported low or highly variable speeds.
+We identify the best and worst online speed tests.
+You need to be very cautious with online speed tests.
+In most cases, because of the many factors involved, they may indicate that your broadband connection is performing much worse than it really is.
+It’s not surprising that broadband providers completely ignore any online speed tests that have been performed by their customers.
+Bizarrely, one particular speed test (the BT Wholesale test) massively overstates performance.
 Provided that you take the right precautions and choose the right online speed test (like the one below), an online speed test can be reasonably accurate and a useful tool to assess a broadband connection.

 Use our online speed test